 Subsequent costs are included in the asset's carrying amount or recognized as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Company and the cost of the item can be measured reliably.
 The carrying amount of the replaced part is derecognized.
-All repairs and maintenance are charged to the consolidated statement of comprehensive income during the financial period in which they are incurred.
+All repairs and maintenance are charged to profit or loss during the financial period in which they are incurred.